Old Sarum: Name

-The present name seems to be a corruption of the medieval Latin and Norman forms of the name Salisbury, such as the Sarisburie that appeared in the Domesday Book of 1086.
+The present name seems to be a ghost word or corruption of the medieval Latin and Norman forms of the name Salisbury, such as the Sarisburie that appeared in the Domesday Book of 1086.
 (These were adaptions of the earlier names Searoburh, Searobyrig, and Searesbyrig, calques of the indigenous Brittonic name with the Old English suffixes -burh and -byrig, denoting fortresses or their adjacent settlements.)
 The longer name was first abbreviated as Sar̅, but, as such a mark was used to contract the Latin suffix -um (common in placenames), the name was confused and became Sarum sometime around the 13th century.
 The earliest known use was on the seal of the St Nicholas hospital at New Salisbury, which was in use in 1239.
 The 14th-century Bishop Wyvil was the first to describe himself as episcopus Sarum.

-The addition of 'old' to the name distinguished it from New Sarum, the formal name of the present-day city of Salisbury until 2009.
+The addition of "old" to the name distinguished it from Sarum or New Sarum, names used in some contexts for the newer settlement.

 History

 Prehistory

 There is evidence that early hunters and, later, farming communities occupied the site.
-A protective hill fort was constructed by the local inhabitants around 400 BC during the Iron Age by creating enormous banks and ditches surrounding the hill.
+A protective hill fort, named Sorviodunum, was constructed by the local inhabitants around 400 BC during the Iron Age by creating enormous banks and ditches surrounding the hill.
 The hillfort is broadly oval shaped, measuring 400 m in length and 360 m in width.
 It consists of a double bank and intermediate ditch with an entrance on the eastern side.

 Numerous other hillforts of the same period can be found locally, including Figsbury Ring to the east and Vespasian's Camp to the north.
-The archaeologist Sir R.C.
-Hoare described it as "a city of high note in the remotest periods by the several barrows near it, and its proximity to the two largest stone circles in England, namely, Stonehenge and Avebury."
+The archaeologist Sir R. C. Hoare described it as "a city of high note in the remotest periods by the several barrows near it, and its proximity to the two largest stone circles in England, namely, Stonehenge and Avebury."